Thomas H. McLaughlin: Early life

 McLaughlin attended St. Francis Xavier College in New York City, obtaining a Bachelor of Arts degree in 1901.
+He then went to the University of Innsbruck in Innsbruck, Austria.

+Priesthood

-He then went to the University of Innsbruck in Innsbruck, Austria, where he was ordained to the priesthood for the Diocese of Newark by Bishop Balthasar Kaltner on July 26, 1904.
+McLaughlin was ordained to the priesthood in Innsbruck for the Diocese of Newark by Bishop Balthasar Kaltner on July 26, 1904.
 McLaughlin earned a doctorate in sacred theology from Innsbruck in 1908.

 Returning to New Jersey, McLaughlin was appointed a professor at Seton Hall College at South Orange in 1908.
 He served as dean from 1914 until 1922, when he was elected president of Seton Hall and rector of Immaculate Conception Seminary.
 He remained as president until 1933 and rector until 1938.
-He was named a domestic prelate in 1923, and vicar general of the archdiocese in 1933.
+He was named a domestic prelate by the Vatican in 1923, and appointed vicar general of the archdiocese in 1933.

 Auxiliary Bishop of Newark

 On May 18, 1935, McLaughlin was appointed as an auxiliary bishop of Newark and Titular Bishop of Nisa in Lycia by Pope Pius XI.
 He received his episcopal consecration on July 25, 1935, from Archbishop Thomas J. Walsh, with Bishops John A. Duffy and Joseph H. Schlarman serving as co-consecrators.